Martins Mill Elementary School serves 252 students in grades Prekindergarten-6.

-Martins Mill Elementary School's student population of 311 students has stayed relatively flat over five school years.
+Martins Mill Elementary School's student population of 252 students has declined by 15% over five school years.

 Total Classroom Teachers